Beginner level

 Informal garden styles are the mainstay of gardeners.
 They are usually a style that's picked up on because they are somewhat relaxed and are usually developed over time little by little.
 However, this iterative process can also lead to lazy garden design!
 When done well, it can be a relaxed and intriguing design style; when done badly it's loose, uninspired and limp.
 This article guides you to avoid the latter with careful planning and attention to detail.
 Come on let us get planning!

-It can allow you to see what shapes and forms you like, developing planting schemes, seeing what works and what doesn’t.
-Basically, an informal garden should be relaxed and free-form.
+Informal gardens are fantastic for beginners as they allow the most variety and freedom when it comes to desgning a successful garden.
+Informal styles allow you to see what shapes and forms you like, develop planting schemes, seeing what works and what doesn't without too many rules.
+An informal garden should be relaxed and free-form.

 Some claim informal garden design provides more freedom for boundaries and allows planting to provide the structure rather than hard landscaping.
 They can also be thought of as 'more natural' looking.